Bryan Reynolds Player Props: Pirates vs. White Sox

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (1.103) and total hits (13) this season.
+- Reynolds leads Pittsburgh with 14 hits and a team-best slugging percentage of 1.000.

-- Among the qualifying hitters in baseball, he ranks fourth in batting average, 20th in on-base percentage, and first in slugging.
+- Among qualified hitters in MLB play, he ranks seventh in batting average, 26th in on-base percentage, and second in slugging.

-- Reynolds is batting .524 with five homers during his last outings and is riding a seven-game hitting streak.
+- Reynolds enters this game on a eight-game hitting streak.
+During his last outings, he's hitting .524 with four homers.

-- Reynolds has gotten a hit in all seven games this season, with more than one hit three times (42.9%).
+- Reynolds has gotten a hit in all eight games this season, with more than one hit three times (37.5%).

-- Reynolds has picked up an RBI in 85.7% of his games this season, with more than one RBI in 42.9% of his games.
-He has also driven in three or more runs in one contest.
+- Reynolds has driven in a run in seven games this season (87.5%), including three games with more than one RBI (37.5%).
+He has also driven in three or more of his team's runs in one contest.

-- In five games this season (71.4%), he has scored, including multiple runs twice.
+- He has scored in six of eight games (75.0%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.